ClaudiaInSweden/visit-jarbo/README.md

 #### Google Chrome Lighthouse Reports

-Thess reports presents the results of Lighthouse testing to assess the performance, accessibility, best practices and SEO of [Visit Järbo](https://claudiainsweden.github.io/visit-jarbo/index.html).
+These reports presents the results of Lighthouse testing to assess the performance, accessibility, best practices and SEO of [Visit Järbo](https://claudiainsweden.github.io/visit-jarbo/index.html).

 The tests were executed using the Google Chrome browser's DevTools.
 All pages score very high in all areas.
 Details for each page can be found by clicking the expand button.